GledsonS831/Computer-engineering/POO-20191/README.md

-list of exercises for the discipline POO - (Object-oriented programming).
+list simple of exercises for the discipline POO - (Object-oriented programming).